 Welcome to the M.A.
 TESOL home page!
 We are pleased that you are visiting us here to find out more about our graduate program.
 If you don’t find the information you are looking for here on this page or on the links to your left, please contact the M.A.
-TESOL coordinator, Sarah Nielsen, at firstname.lastname@example.org or 510-885-3216.
+TESOL coordinator, Dr. Ke Zou, at firstname.lastname@example.org.

 CSUEB’s M.A.
 TESOL program provides students with a strong generalist preparation to work with adult English learners while still allowing students to explore particular specialties, such as general linguistics or composition studies.
 Compared with larger M.A.
 TESOL programs around the Bay Area, CSUEB’s program has small classes where students receive a lot of individualized attention.
 When students work on their thesis projects before graduation, they work with professors who are specialists in different areas of TESOL, composition, sociolinguistics, and general linguistics.

 CSUEB’s program is organized around a cohort model which helps to create a strong sense of connection between classmates.
 Because our M.A.
 TESOL students are diverse in age, academic preparation, ethnic and linguistic backgrounds, and teaching experiences, they create a vibrant community of passionate peers who share valuable knowledge and experiences with each other in and out of the classroom.
 This community of learners creates many opportunities to explore different possibilities in teaching.

 Another attractive feature of our M.A.
 TESOL programs is that students participate in volunteer and sometimes paid teaching internships.
 Our program has good connections with on-campus and off-campus language programs in the Bay Area.
 This is particularly helpful for novice student teachers to build their confidence and gain some practical teaching experience.